 3. Once you have imported the project, tap on the checkmark at the top right corner to apply it on your Android 12 device.

 4. Now that you have set up the project, you should add a new AutoNotification toggle QS tile to your QS panel.
 To do that, tap on the pencil icon and hold & drag to add the tile.
 It is worth noting that you should add the AutoNotification toggle that doesn’t have a number.
 In this step, you can also choose to hide the Internet QS toggle to avoid redundancy.

 5. You should now see the Wi-Fi toggle in the Android 12 Quick Settings panel.
 If you are not seeing it, open Tasker and re-run the project.
 And there you have it!
 You now have a Wi-Fi toggle that you can use to toggle Wi-Fi status with a single tap.

 The best part of this new Wi-Fi toggle is that you can long-press it to access the Internet panel that would usually show up when you single tap on the Internet tile.
 Furthermore, you can double-tap on the toggle to access the Network & Internet page of the Settings app.

-Fix Wi-Fi Toggle on Android 12 with Tasker
+Fix Wi-Fi and Mobile Data Toggles on Android 12